Bodkin point: Armour penetration

 Medieval bodkin points from the 1361 Danish invasion of Gotland, displayed in Gotland Museum, Sweden.
 A couple of the bodkin points have been bent on impact.

 In a modern test, a direct hit from a steel bodkin point penetrated mail armour from a range of seven yards.
 However, the test was conducted without a padded jack or gambeson, which was layered cloth armour worn under heavier armour for protection against projectiles.

 Armour of the medieval era was not completely proof against arrows until the specialised armour of the Italian city-state mercenary companies.
 Archery was thought not to be effective against plate armour in the Battle of Neville's Cross (1346), the Battle of Bergerac (1345), and the Battle of Poitiers (1356); such armour became available to European knights and men at arms of fairly modest means by the late 14th century, though never to all soldiers in any army.

-Testing by Matheus Bane in 2006 and David Jones in 2014 demonstrated that a bodkin point arrow fired from longbow of ~75 pound draw weight at a distance of 10 yards could penetrate both gambeson and mail armour.
+Testing by Matheus Bane in 2006 and David Jones in 2014 demonstrated that a bodkin point arrow shot from a longbow of ~75 pound draw weight at a distance of 10 yards could penetrate both gambeson and mail armour.
 In addition, Bane's testing demonstrated that a bodkin point arrow would also be able to penetrate plate armour of minimum thickness (1.2 mm), although likely not lethally.
 However, the arrowheads used in the Bane test were made of steel, while research by the Royal Armouries and the Historical Metallurgy Society suggests that a majority of medieval arrowheads were made from wrought iron instead.

 Computer analysis by Mariusz Magier, Adrian Nowak and others published in 2017 found that heavy bodkin point arrows could penetrate typical plate armour of the time at 225 m.
 The depth of penetration would be slight at that range but would increase as the range closed or against armour lesser than the best quality available at the time.

 In August 2019, the YouTube channel 'Tod's Workshop', together with historian Tobias Capwell (curator at the Wallace collection), Joe Gibbs (archer), Will Sherman (fletcher), and Kevin Legg (armourer) ran a practical test using a reproduction of a 15th century plate breastplate over a chainmail and gambeson against a 160 lbf (710 N) longbow.
-Both wrought iron and case hardened arrows were fired at the target from a distance of 25 meters.
+Both wrought iron and case hardened arrows were shot at the target from a distance of 25 meters.
 In contrast to the earlier computer analysis, neither arrow type successfully penetrated the breastplate.